Grade 10 Core Mathematics Term 2 Scheme of Work

 The learners will be guided to:

-c> appreciate sector applications.
+c> appreciate road safety.

 The learners will be guided to:

-c> appreciate real contexts.
+c> appreciate kinematic relevance.

 The learners will be guided to: